appnet-org/docs/src/start.md

 apiVersion: api.core.appnet.io/v1
 kind: AppNetConfig
 metadata:
-  name: sample-echo # Name of the AppNetConfig
+  name: sample-echo-sidecar # Name of the AppNetConfig
 spec:
-  backend: sidecar # Name of the backend (sidecar/ambient/grpc)
+  processors: # Processors (sidecar/ambient/grpc)
+    - sidecar
   appName: echo # Name of the application
   clientService: frontend # Name of the client service (must be a valid service in the same namespace as the AppNetConfig)
   serverService: server # Name of the server service (must be a valid service in the same namespace as the AppNetConfig)